How whole-body activities are linked to reading success.

 The last group would dance around the teacher to hold one end of a long jump rope while a line would form to take turns jumping in.
 As a rookie, I wanted my alone time on the playground to yuck it up with the other teachers, but I was in for a major lesson myself.

-It took seasoned 1st grade teacher to set me straight about why every child needed to master jump roping to become successful reader.
+It took a seasoned 1st grade teacher to set me straight about why every child needed to master jump roping to become a successful reader.

 To many, recess is nothing more than an opportunity for children to let off some steam.
 Classroom teachers do not disagree as they watch their most antsy students let loose after sitting for long periods of time.
 A little drizzle never stopped a teacher from bundling everyone up for recess when the four walls of the room begin to close in on everyone.
 When recess is tacked onto lunch, children are known to take two bites and try to get outside as soon as possible.
 The value of physical movement during the day has been validated by countless studies.
 However, my mentor made it clear running the playground is fine, but if you wanted to improve a child’s reading proficiency, get the jump rope out.
 Children who practice “jumping in” are actually working the part of the brain that links letters/sounds together into words.
 Equally important, skipping in a game of chase and navigating a hopscotch grid develops cross-lateral skills at the same time.